Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification

-\bmhead{Acknowledgments} We would like to acknowledge the effort and generosity of the owners of the images in making these public-domain or releasing them under the most flexible Creative Commons license.
-Image owners are acknowledged in a CSV file named ``URL\_of\_original\_images'' and included in the zipfile of the MTF data set, that links all the original sources of the images.
-This research was partially supported by MCIN/AEI/ 10.13039/501100011033 (PhD grant PRE2019-089210 and project PID2021-123637NB-I00 ``CURLING''), the European Commission (projects H2020-871042 ``SoBigData++'' and H2020-101006879 ``MobiDataLab''), and the Government of Catalonia (ICREA Acad\`emia Prizes to J. Domingo-Ferrer and to D. S\'anchez, and grant 2021 SGR 00115).
-The authors are with the UNESCO Chair in Data Privacy, but the views in this paper are their own and are not necessarily shared by UNESCO.
+The authors appreciate the effort and generosity of the owners of the images we used to make these public domain or release them under the most flexible Creative Commons license.
+The owners of the images are acknowledged in a CSV file named ``URL\_of\_original\_images'' and included in the zip file of both MTF data sets that links all the original sources of the images.\\